Invention Analysis and Claiming:

 By Ronald Slusky

 Ronald Slusky mentored dozens of attorneys in "old school" invention analysis and claiming principles over a 31-year career at Bell Laboratories.
 He is now in private practice in New York City.
-This column is adapted from Ron's book, "Invention Analysis and Claiming: A Patent Lawyer's Guide" (American Bar Association, 2d Ed.
-2012) available atababooks.com.
-Ron also offers one- and two-day seminars--including in-house and one-on-one seminars--based on the teachings in his book.
-Details at www.sluskyseminars.com Ron can be reached at 212-246-4546 and firstname.lastname@example.org
+The second edition of Ron's book, "Invention Analysis and Claiming: A Patent Lawyer's Guide" (American Bar Association, 2d Ed.
+2012) available at ababooks.com.
+Final-printing copies of the first edition may still be available at amazon.com and other on-line book sellers.
+Ron also offers one- and two-day seminars, including in-house and one-on-one in his New York Office-based on the teachings in his book.
+Details at www.sluskyseminars.com Ron can be reached at 212-246-4546 and email@example.com.

 This is the second of two columns discussing MPEP 2111.04, entitled "Adapted to," "Adapted for," "Wherein," and "Whereby" Clauses.